-In Nursery, we follow the statutory framework for the Early Years and follow the Development Matters Guidance.
-These are national statutory documents used by early years educators from birth to 5.
+In Nursery, we follow the Statutory

+Framework for the Early Years.
+We also refer

+to the Development Matters Guidance and

+Birth to 5 Matters.
+These are national guidance

+documents used by early years educators

+from birth to 5.

 It's aim is to educate the 'whole child' through hands on fun experiences and prepare them for their next stage of learning.